manvic14/Survey_Fairness_Graphs/benchmarks.md

 # List of benchmarks graphs and where to download

+Note that this is not an exhaustive list of all graphs that can be used to address fair graph mining, but rather a list of the most commonly used ones.

 - **Polblogs** [[link]](https///)
 *Attribute* : political inclination (binary)
 - **LastFM** Asia Social Network